MoSPDude/ZXTeensyIF1/README.md

 * Format the SD card with FAT32
 * Extract ESXDOS on computer, and transfer all directories and ESXMMC.BIN to the SD card
-* Transfer the MF128.ROM, MENU.ROM and ZXTEENSY.CFG
+* Transfer the "/ZXTEENSY" directory, with ROMs and CONFIGS
-* Create ROMS directory, and add other ROMs
+* Create system "/ROMS" directory, and add other ROMs
 * Add any other files

 ## Version History